Forcing the $\Pi^1_n$-Uniformization Property: Main Proof

 To verify the claimed equivalence, we shall only argue for the direction from right to left, as the other one is clear by reflection.
 We recall that by Lemma \ref{computationofRbetas} and Lemma \ref{definabilityofvecS}, if some transitive $M$ is a model of $\ZFP$ and contains $\omega_1$, it will correctly compute the relevant elements from the $\vec{S}$-sequence.
-Last, if $M$ is as claimed and $M \models ``b \text{ is a cofinal branch through $X_{\omega\gamma + 2n+1}$}"$, then $b$ really is a cofinal branch through $S_{\omega \gamma +2n+1}$ which gives the direction from right to left. \end{proof} In the following, whenever we write ``$S_{\omega\gamma + 2n}$ has an $\omega_1$-branch$"$, we intend to use the $\Sigma_1(\omega_1,\gamma,n)$-formula $\Phi(\omega_1,\gamma,n)$ from the above proof to express this.
-We note that we can apply an argument resembling David's trick (see \cite{David}, where a similar argument is introduced first) in this situation.
-We code the $\omega$-many clubs necessary to correctly compute for every $n \in \omega$, $S_{\omega \gamma +n}$ and the $\omega$-many branches through $S_{\omega \cdot \gamma + 2n+i}$ witnessing $(\ast)$ into just one subset $X \subset \omega_1$.
-It is clear that any transitive, $\aleph_1$-sized model $M$ of $\ZFP$ which contains $X$ will be able to correctly decode out of $X$ all the information.
-Indeed, such an $M$ can internally define its version of $L$ which will result in some $L_{\eta}$, for $\eta$ being the ordinal height of $M$.
+Last, if $M$ is as claimed and $M \models ``b \text{ is a cofinal branch through $X_{\omega\gamma + 2n+1}$}"$, then it must be true that $X_{\omega\gamma + 2n+1}$=$S_{\omega\gamma + 2n+1}$ and $b$ really is a cofinal branch through $S_{\omega \gamma +2n+1}$ which gives the direction from right to left. \end{proof} It is clear that the above coding is not tied to reals from $W$, that is reals from $L$.
+If we work over $\tilde{W}$ which is an arbitrary outer model of $W$ by a proper forcing, then for any real $r \in \tilde{W}$, we can go to the according inner model of $\tilde{W}$ as described above, and the real $r$ satisfies $\Phi(\omega_1,\gamma,r)$ in that inner model, and by upwards absoluteness in $\tilde{W}$ as well.